Concordium/concordium.github.io/source/shared/net/references/transactions.rst

-This command has all of the additional options of ``send``, as well as an additional flag ``--index.`` If given, this flag is used to select which :ref:`incoming encrypted amounts<glossary-incoming-encrypted-amount>` that will be used as input to the transaction.
+This command has all of the additional options of ``send``, as well as an additional flag ``--index.`` If given, this flag is used to select which :ref:`incoming shielded amounts<glossary-incoming-shielded-amount>` that will be used as input to the transaction.

 This is illustrated with the following example. :ref:`Querying an account<query-account-state>` can display the list of incoming amounts on account.
 An output could look like this: